Explore these six gems of the Victoria line

 Did you know?
 Pre-empting London’s love of all things Nordic by a good half-century, the Victoria line was nearly named the ‘Viking line’, as a portmanteau of Victoria and King’s Cross.

 Tottenham Town Hall’s trendy next-door neighbour is this stark, stylish arts centre.
 Named after local hero Bernie Grant, one of Britain’s first black MPs, it’s dedicated to supporting diverse local talent.
-Step inside to discover new music, art exhibitions, theatre, dance, and comedy nights, or to grab a slap-up Caribbean meal in the café.
+Step inside to discover new music, art exhibitions, theatre, dance, and comedy nights.
 When travelling to Bernie Grant Arts Centre, be sure to have a look at the heritage displays about the Victoria line, on display at Seven Sisters station throughout September and across the anniversary year.

 Did you know?
 The platforms of each station on the line come with a unique tile design that relates to the local area.
 The design at Seven Sisters, by artist Hans Unger, depicts the seven trees which inspired the area’s name.

-This indie bookshop-café is loved by locals for its excellent range of fiction and non-fiction, late closing time and regular film screenings, book club meetings, book launches and workshops.
+This indie bookshop is loved by locals for its excellent range of fiction and non-fiction, late closing time and regular film screenings, book club meetings, book launches and workshops.

 Did you know?
 There are two sets of decorative platform tiles at Finsbury Park.
 On the Victoria line, the platform tiles depict a set of crossed duelling pistols, designed by Tom Eckersley, as a nod to the dispute settlement that used to happen in the local area.
 On the Piccadilly line, there are balloon mosaics set into the track wall, designed by artist Annabel Grey, which are designed to ‘uplift’ travellers.